upr-fvx/universal-pokemon-randomizer-fvx/docs/src/_notes/trainer_runtime_source_diagnostics.md

 randomized.
 It does not prove that every in-game `trainerbattle` command reads that same row at runtime.

-The CFRU/DPE FireRed trainer runtime-party fix keeps the scope deliberately
-small: confirmed valid FRLG trainerbattle runtime sources for Rival 2 (`0x14B`, `0x149`, `0x14A`) and Brock (`0x19E`) are loaded into the trainer model only when their raw `TrainerData` row is outside `TrainerCount`, has a valid party pointer, and has a plausible party size.
-The same rows are then serialized back during trainer saving, so a randomized trainer log entry is backed by the raw trainerbattle runtime source instead of only by the loaded model.
+The CFRU/DPE FireRed trainer runtime-party fix originally kept the scope deliberately small: confirmed valid FRLG trainerbattle runtime sources for Rival 2 (`0x14B`, `0x149`, `0x14A`) and Brock (`0x19E`) were loaded into the trainer model only when their raw `TrainerData` row was outside `TrainerCount`, had a valid party pointer, and had a plausible party size.

+Strict runtime-source sync generalizes that path without trusting arbitrary script bytes.
+During trainer loading, deduped `trainerbattle` runtime-source rows are loaded into the normal trainer model only when the audit classification is `VALID_RUNTIME_NOT_LOADED`.
+The required conditions are:

+- the script references a valid `TrainerData` row
+- the raw party pointer is valid
+- party size is `1..6`
+- the full raw party is readable
+- all raw party species resolve to loaded species
+- the trainer is not already present in the normal loaded trainer model

+Rows that pass strict discovery are randomized by the normal Trainer Pokemon pipeline and are serialized back through the normal Gen3 trainer party serializer during `saveTrainers()`.
+Invalid pointers, empty parties, out-of-range rows, oversized parties, loaded/runtime mismatches and likely false positives are not auto-synced by this path.

 Current hypotheses: